 Smarter grids and new technology are making power more dependable, safer, and cleaner.

 Our Views: Practical Energy Policy for the Future

 When it comes to public policy on energy, legislation formed today will exert implications well into the future.
 While our focus as a company is to safely produce and deliver reliable and affordable electricity, we’re also working to help policymakers create informed, practical public policy for California and our nation, based on a thorough understanding of associated costs and tradeoffs.

 "We’re here to engage in open, inclusive discussion about energy policy.
 Let’s look together at long-term implications and arrive at solid, practical decisions."

 — Theodore (Ted) F. Craver, Jr., chairman, president and CEO, Edison International

 We Must Keep Moving Toward Electric Vehicles, Even as Gas Prices Dip

-The cost of a gallon of gasoline fell sharply in recent weeks, but our naton's petroleum habit remains expensive, polluting, and is making us sick.
+The cost of a gallon of gasoline has fallen recently, but our nation's petroleum habit remains expensive, polluting, and is making us sick.
 And, according to the Department of Energy's calculator, fueling a car with electricity in California costs about one-third the price of a tank of gasoline at current prices.

 OUR PERSPECTIVE: ADVANCES